If you’re looking for a VoIP platform, Google Voice is likely to appear at the top of your search results.

 Even though Google Voice has some advantages, it’s far from perfect.
 Here are 14 drawbacks of Google Voice you’ll want to know before signing up.

-1. Texting is for US customers only
+1. Texting is limited and for US customers only

 One of the biggest disadvantages to Google Voice?
 Even if you pay for Google Voice, texting is only available to US customers.